ryman1/keeweb-wiki/Plugins.md

 All plugins must have `manifest.json`.

-Other content depends on plugin type:
+Plugin can contain other files, depending on plugin type:

 - JS:
  - plugin.js